Daughters of the King: Membership and organization

 The order was originally only open to female members of the Episcopal Church.
 That rule has since changed to also allow "laywomen...of churches in communion with the Episcopal Church or of churches who are in the Historic Episcopate".

-The order has chapters both in the United States and in Augsburg, Germany, Rome, Italy, and Mostoles, Spain.
+The order has chapters both in the United States and in Augsburg, Germany, Rome, Italy, and Mostoles, Brazil, Cuba, Mexico, Spain.

 Members take lifelong vows to follow a "Rule of Life", including a "Rule of Prayer" and a "Rule of Service".
 Members also commit to praying daily for their clergy and offering assistance in building up the spiritual life of the parish.